waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 advertisements, for example.
 And a number of other contexts as well in which clustering can be very applicable.
-One technique for clustering is an algorithm known as k-means clustering.
+One technique for clustering is an algorithm known as
+### k-means clustering.
-And what k-means clustering is going to do it is going to divide all of our data points into k different clusters, and it's going to do so by repeating this process of assigning points
+`algorithm for clustering data based on repeatedly assigning` `points to clusters and updating those clusters' centres` And what k-means clustering is going to do it is going to divide all of our data points into k different clusters, and it's going to do so by repeating this process of assigning points